gitlabhq/gitlabhq/doc/development/fe_guide/style/html.md

 <a name="blank-links"></a><a name="2.1"></a>
 - [2.1](#blank-links) **Use rel for target blank** Use `rel="noopener noreferrer"` whenever your links `target="_blank"`.
-This prevents a security vulnerability documented by [JitBit](https://www.jitbit.com/alexblog/256-targetblank---the-most-underestimated-vulnerability-ever/)
+This prevents a security vulnerability documented by [JitBit][JitBit]

 ```
 // bad